anaheino/booksnstuff/README.md

 - Build pipelines and deployment configurations using something like Jenkins, codeBuild, codeDeploy etc.
 - Setting up git-rules to prevent git push -f master
 - Everything should be configured with some IAC tool, such as terraform or cloudformation
 - And numerous other things, but this is just a simple example.
-If you want to see and hear more, it'll cost money.